 3. Harvest the stems

-‘The stem parts easily from the crown with a twist and a pull,’ explains Tom Petherick, sustainable living expert and author of Sufficient.
+To harvest rhubarb, ‘the stem parts easily from the crown with a twist and a pull,’ explains Tom Petherick, sustainable living expert and author of Sufficient.
 ‘After two or three croppings, remove the cover to let the plant grow in full light.’

 Instead of the small yellow leaves of forced rhubarb, the plant will soon develop strong green leaves that reinvigorate the plant by taking energy back into the crown.
 You can continue cropping rhubarb stems into early summer, although these will be more stringy and bitter than the forced stems.